 It’s sad to lose a customer who has already subscribed, isn’t it?
 Holding as many people as possible once they come to you is important for a SaaS company.
 Have a look at the numbers: acquiring new clients costs 5 times as much as retaining existing ones.

-2. Make your SaaS support team easy to find
+3. Make your support team easy to find

 Here you have several options.
 Number one is to place “Contact Us”, “Support”, or any other relevant button either at the header or at the bottom of a page.
-Number two is to add a self-intuitive icon inside your app meaning that a user can ask all the questions if they click it.
+Number two is to add a self-intuitive icon in your app, meaning that a user can ask all the questions if they click it.
 HelpCrunch takes the second option.

 My advice is to choose either of these options.
 If customers don’t see how to contact you, it may be the first “frustration mode” trigger.
 And this is NOT the kind of mistake you want to make in your SaaS customer support.

 If you think about expanding your support channels list, an omnichannel customer communication strategy is what you need.
 Thanks to it, you can connect all channels to interact with clients the way they want.
 You might say “how is it different from a multi-channel concept?”.
 Let me make it loud and simple.